mihali/hydrocycler/README.md

 Usage: **python hydrocycler_findall.py file.xyz**

 **hydrocycler_findall.py** is the workhorse program.
-It is an automated script to generate .xyz files, and to generate a bash script to execute Gaussian .com files corresponding to these generated .xyz files.
+It is an automated script that generates .xyz files, and a bash script for executing Gaussian .com files corresponding to these generated .xyz files.
 (To create .xyz files into .com files quickly, see **gt-xyz2com.py** in https://github.com/mihali/gt-x.)
-It also generates a signature file that describes the H-bonding family of the .xyz file input.
-This signature file can then be used to test xyz files if they fall under the same family.
+It also generates a signature (.sig) file that defines the H-bonding family from which the input file belongs.
+This signature file can then be used to test xyz files whether they fall under the same family.
+See **hydrocycler_isamember.py** below

 Usage: **python hydrocycler.py file.xyz**